CalBPC 6061.7 Disclosures

 California Business and Professions Code Section 6061.7 Disclosures

 In compliance with California Business and Professions Code Section 6061.7, the following information about Northwestern California University and its JD Program is provided.
-The Information Report for Reporting Year 2017, in accordance with Section 6061.7(a), is compiled from the latest available information.
+The Information Report for Reporting Year 2024, in accordance with Section 6061.7(a), is compiled from the latest available information.
 It replaces the Information Report for Reporting Year 2023.

 Transfer Credit Policy

 Graduates of Northwestern California University School of Law